MahbubSakib/class-master-server/README.md

 # **Class Master**

-Welcome to **Class Master**, the ultimate platform for learning and teaching.
+Welcome to **Class Master**, a platform for learning and teaching.
 This website provides students and educators with an intuitive and interactive experience to enhance education.

 ---